 Dog-Friendly Parks in Adelaide

-There’s no shortage of dog-friendly parks in Adelaide, with a wide swathe of parkland in particular surrounding the CBD and North Adelaide, where dogs are usually allowed on a leash.
+There’s no shortage of dog-friendly parks in Adelaide.
+In particular, there is a wide swathe of parkland surrounding the CBD and North Adelaide, known as the Adelaide Park Lands, where dogs are allowed on- or off-leash.

-For off-leash dog options, there are multiple fenced dog parks.
+There are also multiple fenced dog parks in Adelaide.
 When we visited Himeji Garden on the south side of the city, just across the road is the superb Pityarilla Dog Park, with a pair of enclosed spaces for large or small breeds.
-Both parks are nicely grassed, contain double gates, water and a shelter, and of course poo bags and bins.
+Both spaces are nicely grassed, contain double gates, water and a shelter, and of course poo bags and bins.

 Alternatively, on the eastern side of the city head to Willow Bend Reserve, part of the River Torrens Linear park.
-The reserve is a popular dog walking spot and includes an off-leash exercise area.
+The reserve is a popular dog walking spot and includes an off-leash exercise area, although it isn’t fenced.

-If you’re travelling to Adelaide without your own car, read up on pet-friendly car rentals in Australia.
+If you don’t have your own car, read up on pet-friendly car rentals in Australia.
 Unfortunately, GoGet no longer operates in Adelaide.

-There’s a wide range of dog-friendly dining options in Adelaide, whether you’re looking for something in the city centre or along the beaches, a great destination to head to enjoy a sunset over the water.
-Plenty of cafes even put out water bowls for dogs, or just ask if one can be supplied.
+There’s plenty of dog-friendly cafes and restaurants in Adelaide, whether you’re looking for something in the city centre or along the beaches, a great destination to head to enjoy a sunset over the water.
+Many cafes even put out water bowls for dogs, or just ask if one can be supplied.

 While visiting Henley we enjoyed coffees and drinks at Malobo, a dog-friendly cafe right on Henley Square with beach views.
-The cafe is open all day long, with lots of options on their breakfast, lunch and dinner menus.
-Just next door is their sister venue Hermanos Cubanos, with a fabulous range of Cuban sandwiches, and of course a large outdoor area.
+The restaurant is open all day long, with lots of options on their breakfast, lunch and dinner menus.

-Also close to the CBD is Little Bang, a dog-friendly brewpub that has been recommended to me by multiple people but I still haven’t made it to.
+Alternatively, head a little further out of the CBD to Little Bang, a dog-friendly brewpub that has been recommended to me by multiple people but I still haven’t made it to.
 With 21 taps offering up their range of crafty brews and a range of guest beers, plus a tasty menu of food, dogs are allowed in the outside area out the front.

 Dog-Friendly Accommodation in Adelaide